ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Container file permissions

-We need to find the user and group IDs for the user we plan to run our containers with.
-This is important because otherwise we will end up with file permissions errors.
+Find the user and group IDs for the account that will run your containers.
+This matters because mismatched ownership often causes file permission errors.

-The [LinuxServer.io](https://www.linuxserver.io/) team are one of the most popular containerisation projects on the web.
-They provide a whole [fleet](https://fleet.linuxserver.io/) of containers that cater to pretty much every need the average Media Server enthusiast has.
-They pioneered a system of defining `PUID` and `PGID` in container environment variables to ensure permissions issues became a thing of the past.
+The [LinuxServer.io](https://www.linuxserver.io/) team runs one of the most popular container projects on the web.
+Their [fleet](https://fleet.linuxserver.io/) of containers covers most apps a media server user is likely to need.
+They helped popularise `PUID` and `PGID` environment variables, which make container file permissions much easier to manage.

 !!! success
-    Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.
+    Make sure host volume directories are owned by the same user you specify in the container.

-With containers, when using volumes (`-v` flags) permissions issues can arise between the host OS and the container.
-Avoid this issue by running containers which support the user `PUID` and group `PGID` flags.
-Not all containers support this but all containers from LSIO do.
+When using container volumes, permission issues can appear between the host OS and the container.
+Avoid this by using containers that support the `PUID` and `PGID` variables.
+Not all containers support them, but all LinuxServer.io containers do.

-In this instance `PUID=1000` and `PGID=1000`, to find yours use `id username` as below:
+In this example, `PUID=1000` and `PGID=1000`.
+Find yours with `id username`.

 ```
   $ id alex